Overview of Minor Accounts at Charles Schwab

 Getting Around Schwab's Age Requirement

-The way to bypass the age rule at Schwab is to open an account made for minors.
-These accounts include both an adult guardian and a legal minor.
-The money belongs to the minor, but the guardian manages the account until the minor reaches adulthood, which depends on state law.
+The main way to get around the usual age requirement at Schwab is to open an account made for minors.
+With custodial-style accounts, an adult and a legal minor are both connected to the account.
+The assets belong to the minor, although the adult stays responsible for the account until the minor reaches the age of majority, which varies by state.

 529 Plan